re4m/jekyll-manager/docs/_frontend/actions.md

 Async action for fetching the requested data file in a directory.

-### `putDataFile(directory, filename, data, new_path="", source="editor")`
+### `putDataFile(directory, filename, data, new_path = '', source = 'editor')`

-Async action for creating/updating the requested data file in a directory.
+Async action for creating and updating the requested data file in a directory.
 It validates the given filename and data before the PUT request.

 Optional parameter `new_path` will update the data file's `path` metadata.
-When another optional parameter `source` equals `gui`, the requested file is updated by parsing user input into valid YAML.
+Optional parameter `source` can be set to `gui`, to create or update the requested file by parsing user input into valid YAML.

 ### `deleteDataFile(directory, filename)`